How Can You Keep Writing if You Work Long Hours?

 Finding an hour to spare might be next to impossible – but could you find 15 minutes?

-I find 15 minutes is about my minimum viable length, but some authors do even less: Katharine Grubb (who homeschools her five children) writes in 10 minute bursts, for instance.
+For me, anything under 15 minutes makes it hard to get up any momentum, but some authors write for even less time.
+Katharine Grubb (who homeschools her five children) writes in 10 minute bursts, for instance.

-A couple of years ago, when Nick was just a baby and Kitty was two, I used to write in 15 minute bursts.
+A few years ago, when my son was a baby and my daughter was two, I used to write in 15 minute slots.
 It felt hardly worth doing – but when I looked at the new words and the editing I’d clocked up over a couple of weeks, it seemed much more worthwhile.

-If you can write for 15 minutes on just six days a week, that’s an hour and a half per week.
-If you can hit 1,500 words in that time (which is fast but not insanely fast!) and do that every week for 50 weeks of the year, you’ve got a 75,000 word novel.
+If you can write for 15 minutes on six days a week, that’s an hour and a half per week.
+If you can hit 1,000 words in that time and do that every week for 50 weeks of the year, you’ve got 50,000 words.
+That could be a full non-fiction book or a short novel.

 Possibility #2: Binge Write for Long Sessions